Bringing Family to Brazil: Family Reunion Visa Complete Guide

 • Marriage certificate (must be translated into Portuguese by sworn translator if foreign)

-• Marriage must be registered in Brazil (for foreign marriages, can be done at Brazilian consulate in your home country)
+• Marriage must be registered in Brazil (for foreign marriages, can be done at Brazilian consulate in your home country or registered at a local cartório after apostille and translation)

 • Spouse must be aged 18+